Dr-naseer123/My-journey-with-python/README.md

 Code to identify the given number positive, negative or zero
 # Day 8
 Input natural number is even or odd
+# Day 9
+Computing factorial of a given number